Everson (footballer, born 1975): Career

 Although, there was concerns that he was still suffering from a pubalgia brought from Nice, he was declared match-fit on 9 August, and made his debut for Benfica in the Supertaça Cândido de Oliveira against Porto.
 His first start happened in late October, in a home win against Oriental for the Taça de Portugal, followed by 11 minutes against Vitória de Setúbal, in his Primeira Liga debut.
 However, after months of light treatment to his pubalgia, it was decided that he needed surgery, so he was operated in mid December. with full recovery in a month.
 After overcoming the injury, Everson was called up by Giovanni Trapattoni on some occasions, but did not play again.
 Because of the 11 minutes played with Setúbal, he too won the league title.
 The following season, Everson was expected to remain with the first-team, but he was deemed surplus by Ronald Koeman, and ultimately demoted to the reserve team.

 After half a season competing in the third tier, he was loaned to BSC Young Boys for the remainder of the season.
 At Young Boys, Everson helped them reach the Swiss Cup Final, which they lost to FC Sion on penalties.
 He returned to Benfica in the following season and spent the entire season without competing.
 In July 2007, he moved to Neuchâtel Xamax on a permanent deal, scoring his first goal on 1 September, against Grasshopper.
 After leaving Neuchâtel Xamax, he played briefly at Étoile du Sahel, returned to Germany to play for TuS Koblenz, and closed his career at age 34, in Gueugnon.
 In 2011, Everson returned to Nice to work in their media department; he regularly appears as a host and interviewer in videos on the official website.

+Personal life

+Everson's son, Everson Junior, is a professional footballer in France.